The Get Movin' Crew News

 Big purchases are not off limits, by any means!
 But, we want to show you that saving wisely is a much better option than going out and getting that dream item right away.
 Don't believe us?
 Check out these facts & figures that might change your mind:

-Part of lowering that number means that we all could do with a bit more saving and a bit less impulse purchasing with credit cards.
+We could all do with a bit more saving and a bit less impulse purchasing with credit cards.

 Take the Time to Think about It